Melanoma Serious Cancer Symptoms and Signs who is Affected?

 What is Melanoma?

-Melanoma is the most serious kind of skin cancer.
+The most serious kind of skin cancer is melanoma.
 It occurs in your melanocytes (cells that make melanin) and these are responsible for your skin color.
 Due to these cells being throughout your body this cancer can also develop in your eyes.
 And this is rare, inside your body like the nose or throat.

 Melanoma can present in any area: